nicolas314/wunder/README.md

 if you use another one.

-The geolocating service is ip-api.com for which you do not need an API key as long as the number of requests remains reasonable.
+The geolocating service is ip-api.com for which you do not need an API key as long as the number of daily requests remains reasonable.
 Wunderground also offers and IP-based geolocation service but I found it to be less reliable.
+YMMV.

 The weather page template is located in pages/forecast.html.
 It can be easily themed if desired.